devleaks/storyrevealerjs/README.md

 ### Page

 A page is made of one or more columns.
+In the latter case, it is an array of columns.